risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-upstash-kafka.md

 SELECT
   contributor,
   title,
-  CAST(timestamp AS TIMESTAMP) AS timestamp, CAST(registration AS TIMESTAMP) AS registration, gender,
+  CAST(edit_timestamp AS TIMESTAMP) AS edit_timestamp,
+  CAST(registration AS TIMESTAMP) AS registration, gender,
   CAST(edit_count AS INT) AS edit_count
 FROM wiki_source
-WHERE timestamp IS NOT NULL
+WHERE edit_timestamp IS NOT NULL
   AND registration IS NOT NULL
   AND edit_count IS NOT NULL;
 ```